Skip to content

 info icon

 Note: The Google account is automatically signed out after 30 days on the Chrome browser profile.
 It’s expected behavior.
-But if it’s asking to sign in every time you open the browser, then it might be an issue.
+But if it asks to sign in every time you open the browser, it might be an issue.

-Cookies generally store data such as the login info to the sites you visit, your preferences, and your browsing activities so that the offerings are tailored and made for you.
-However, for some users, the data related to Google Accounts are no longer stored in the cookies.
+Cookies generally store data such as your login information for the sites you visit, your preferences, and your browsing activities so that the offerings are tailored to you.
+However, for some users, the data related to Google Accounts is no longer stored in the cookies.

-Hence as there is no data to deal with, Chrome seems to be pausing the sync functionality across all the synced devices.
-Fortunately, there’s an easy way to deal with this issue by manually adding the Google Accounts Site to the cookies allowlist.
+Hence, as there is no data to deal with, Chrome pauses the sync functionality across all the synced devices.
+Fortunately, an easy way to deal with this issue is by manually adding the Google Accounts Site to the cookies allowlist.

 1. Under Chrome’s Settings page, go to the Privacy and Security section and click Site Settings.